 • Create a multi-purpose, flexible public meeting space that can be used for a broad range of public meetings and events hosted by the City as well as other agencies.
 The plan also includes overflow space to accommodate meetings at which attendance exceeds seating capacity in the Chambers to allow attendees to participate in public meetings just as they could if they were seated in the Chambers.

-- Improve capabilities to broadcast public meetings live online and through the Public Access, Education & Government Channel with better audio and video quality and for viewers to hear, watch and participate in person as well as from remote locations should the need arise again as it did during the pandemic.
+• Improve capabilities to broadcast public meetings live online and through the Public Access, Education & Government Channel with better audio and video quality.
+The technology will also allow the public to participate in meetings in person or from remote locations should the need arise again as it did during the pandemic.

 “The City Council is committed to being good stewards of taxpayers’ investment in the historic buildings that are municipally owned,” said Schultz.
 “We need to use these spaces in ways that serve the community effectively.”

 The City of Owatonna purchased the State Public School in 1974.
 Minimal renovations were done at that time to repurpose some of the areas into offices and a Council Chambers to accommodate operations.
 The current City Council began discussing the need to renovate the Chambers in 2015.
 Funds have been set aside annually in the City’s Capital Projects Fund for the past several years.
 In addition, $900,000 of the City of Owatonna’s American Rescue Plan Act (ARPA) allocation was designated for this project.
 Schultz added, “I am pleased with how we have been able to plan for this project so we can preserve this historic building while also modernizing it.”